DevExpress/testcafe/docs/articles/templates/selectors/selector-options.md

 **Type**: Number

-The amount of time, in milliseconds, allowed for an element returned by the selector to appear in the DOM before the test fails.
+The time (in milliseconds) allowed for an element returned by the selector to appear in the DOM before the test fails.

 If the [visibilityCheck](#optionsvisibilitycheck) option is enabled, the element then must become visible within the `timeout`.